rosskipp/data-projects/grouping-in-pandas/blog-post.md

 <pandas.core.groupby.DataFrameGroupBy object at 0x1133854d0>
 ```

-This shows that `groupby` returns a pandas DataFrameGroupBy object.
-Pandas has just made some internal calculations about the new gender groups, and is ready to apply some type of computation or operation on each of these groups.
+The output shows that `groupby` returns a pandas DataFrameGroupBy object.
+Pandas has just made some internal calculations about the new gender groups and is ready to apply some operation on each of these groups.
 We can take a look at the available methods with the docstring/tab complete functionality of Rodeo!

 ![]({{ STATIC_URL }}/img/rodeo-pandas-docstring.png)